ResearchComputing/Documentation/docs/hybrid-cloud/cumulus.md

 #### Create New Instance

+Instances are virtual machines (VM) within your Virtual Private Cloud's (VPC) project.
+You can view the resources each instance is using at the bottom of the "Overview" page.
+In order to create an instance you must specify the resources you wish to allocate from your project.

+To view more details about your instances navigate to: Project -> Compute -> Instances, on the side-bar.
+On this page you will see all currently running instances(there should be no instances running your first time logging in).

 ![](cumulus/instances.png)

-To create a new vm instance navigate to Project -> Compute -> Instances on the side-bar.
-On this page you will see all currently running instances(there should be no instances running your first time).
-Click on "Launch Instance," which will bring up the instance creation window.
+To create a new VM instance click on "Launch Instance" button on the top bar from the "Instances" page (above).
+This will bring up the instance launch window which will guide you in creating a new instance by selecting your operating system, allocating resources, choosing security groups, and adding ssh keys.

 ![](cumulus/instance_creation.png)

-1) Details: naming and giving your instance a brief description (availability zone and count can be left as defaults).
+1) Details: Name and give your instance a brief description (availability zone and count can be left as defaults).

-2) Source: "Image" should be pre-selected from the "Select Boot Source" pull-down.
+2) Source: You can choose an operating system from the images CURC provides (below).
+"Image" should be pre-selected from the "Select Boot Source" pull-down.
 Select your Operating System from the list of images available.
+> Available Operating Systems:
+> - CentOS 7
+> - CentOS 8
+> - Debian 10
+> - Red Hat Enterprise Linux 8
+> - Ubuntu Server 18.04 LTS
+> - Ubuntu Server 20.04 LTS
+> - Windows 10 Enterprise 20H2
+> - Windows 10 Enterprise LTSC 2019

 3) Flavor: Select general purpose compute flavors for research workload; the general resources needed for this instance (keep in mind OS prerequisites).